hazemml/hello-world/README.md

 It is cool to learn new stuff

-Makign changes to learn tutorial
+Making changes to learn tutorial